 Roth IRA is a special retirement account where you pay taxes on money going into your account, and then all future withdrawals are tax-free.
 Roth IRAs are best when you think your taxes will be higher in retirement than they are right now.
 However, you can’t contribute to Roth IRA if you are a high-earner

-When you choose an IRA, the tax benefits allow your savings to potentially grow, or compound, more quickly than in a taxable account.
+When you choose an IRA, the tax benefits allow your savings to grow potentially, or compound, more quickly than in a taxable account.

 Advantages of investing: